bwsw/sj-platform/SJDocs/source/Tutorial.rst

 5. Docker - a software container platform that allows a flexible system configuration;
 6. MongoDB - as a database;
 7. T-streams - as a message broker ensuringe exactly-once data processing;
-8. REST API instrumentation - for accessing and monitoring the platform;
+8. RESTful API - for accessing and monitoring the platform;
 9. PostgreSQL - as a destination data store.

 For a start, perform the steps for platform deployment from the Step1-Deployment_ section.